 Mission: To be at the forefront of innovation, going beyond the needs of the leather goods market, offering high quality materials made with sustainable alternatives.

 After working in the furniture, automotive, and fashion industries and seeing first hand the problem of leather’s environmental pollution, Adrián López Velarde and Marte Cázarez, both hailing from Mexico, founded Adriano Di Marti to create an alternative to animal leather.
 After two years of research and development, Adrián and Marte showcased their animal-free leather Desserto, made with nopal (a cactus), in October 2019 in Milan, Italy.

-According to their promotional materials, Desserto is a sustainable plant-based leather made from an organic blend of nopal (cactus) and cotton, distinguished by its softness, while offering performance for a variety of applications and complying with rigorous quality and environmental standards.
+According to their promotional materials, Desserto is a sustainable plant-based leather made from an organic blend of nopal (cactus) and recycled fibers like cotton, distinguished by its softness, while offering performance for a variety of applications and complying with rigorous quality and environmental standards.

 The nopal cactus is grown without pesticides or herbicides on a farm in the state of Zacatecas in Mexico.
 This species (Opuntia ficus-indica) is cold tolerant and grows with rain water only; no irrigation is used.
 Mature pads are harvested every 6-8 months without damage to the plant itself.
 The short spines make this species safer and easier for the agricultural team to harvest.